Boy, nasturtiums are such wonderful plants, aren't they?

 Roezl had an interesting life.
 As a gardener, he traveled all over Europe.
 He was also the founder of a Czech botanical magazine called Flora.

 Roezl indeed ended up in Mexico.
 For a time, he owned a restaurant.
-But he was also trying to make a business out of growing a nettle that is called the Boehmeria nivea which produces a fiber that can be harvested.
+But he was also trying to do business out of growing a nettle that is called the Boehmeria nivea, which produces a fiber that can be harvested.

 Roezl was a tinkerer.
-He had built a machine to extract the fiber from the Boehmeria and he had brought it to an exhibition.
+He had built a machine to extract the fiber from the Boehmeria, and he had brought it to an exhibition.
 Someone asked if his machine would be able to extract fiber from an agave.
 When Roezl attempted to try it, his hand got entangled in the machine and was crushed.
-The accident changed his life and he begin collecting plants full-time.
+The accident changed his life, and he began collecting plants full-time.

 Roezl used an iron hook in place of his amputated hand; it made him popular among the locals who brought him plants.